Pawel-Parma/font-extractor/README.md

 # font-extractor

-Extracts font characters from a font file and saves them as images
+Extracts font characters from a font file using fontforge and saves them as images.

 ## Usage:

 ### 1. Setup

-Set constants in the script
+Set constants in the script:
 ```python
 FONTFORGE_FILTER = False  # FontForge internal filter: font[glyph].isWorthOutputting()
 WORKING_DIR = ""  # ABSOLUTE PATH IS RECOMMENDED